microsoft/Windows-appsample-customers-orders-database/README.md

 # Customers Orders Database sample

-A UWP sample app showcasing features useful to enterprise developers, like Azure Active Directory (AAD) authentication, UI controls (including a data grid), Sqlite and SQL Azure database integration, Entity Framework, and cloud API services.
+A UWP (Universal Windows Platform) sample app showcasing features useful to enterprise developers, like Azure Active Directory (AAD) authentication, UI controls (including a data grid), Sqlite and SQL Azure database integration, Entity Framework, and cloud API services.
 The sample is based around creating and managing customer accounts, orders, and products for the fictitious company Contoso.

-This sample is for the Universal Windows Platform (UWP).
+[Download and try it now from the Microsoft Store](https://www.microsoft.com/store/apps/9PF1WCV13501).
+Visual Studio not required.

 ![ContosoApp screenshot 1](screenshot1.png)